 Historically, the FP&A was mainly done to assess the future and growth trajectory of the company.
 It is done by compiling the financial data across different lines of businesses and business units and then consolidating the same for creating financial reports and coming up with enterprise performance management measures, followed by calculating the financial metrics for measuring the business performance.

-The traditional spreadsheet-based FP&A creates several challenges for business, such as
+The traditional spreadsheet-based FP&A creates several challenges for businesses, such as,

-# Difficult to monitor understand the financial health of the business
+- Difficult to monitor and understand the financial health of the business

-# Rigid forecasting processes that is difficult to align with the changing business conditions
+- Rigid forecasting processes that are difficult to align with the changing business conditions

 However, as businesses and markets have become more complex today, companies have realized that FP&A principles need to be extended across the different departments in order to come up with a more holistic picture of business health.